gonchik/jira-slackit/README.md

 # Configuration
-All configuration is done directly in the properties file.
+An all configuration done directly in the properties file.
 Current values and reload actions are possible from the Administration section of Jira > Add-ons > Slack-it
 * Once deployed, you need to create a custom field of type 'Slack channel custom field'.
-This custom field will store the Slack channel id associated to an issue
+This custom field will store the Slack channel id associated to an issue.
-* You will need to edit the properties to add the id of this custom field and reload the configuration and you are all set
+* You will need to edit the properties to add the id of this custom field and reload the configurations.
+That you are all setup.

 Usage
 ============